robertmccraith/lifting/rebuttal.md

 ```
+1) If we understand the suggestion correctly, we should use a 3D point cloud segmentation network in order to better identify the 3D points that belong to an object.
+However, obtaining such a network is non-trivial and, in general, requires 3D supervision, which we aim to avoid.
+On the other hand, our network is able to automatically learn to discount 3D outliers as highly-uncertain, thus obtainining "for free" some of the advantages of having a pre-trained 3D segmentation net.

-1) if the reviewer refers to segmentation in the image then one would expect that Mask RCNN outputs would perform similar to a semantic segmentation network while also having instance labels which are important for our task.
+if the reviewer refers to segmentation in the image then one would expect that Mask RCNN outputs would perform similar to a semantic segmentation network while also having instance labels which are important for our task.
 If the segmentation mentioned is of the 3D points then we do not know of any methods that can segment pointclouds without supervision from a human annotated 3D box.
 In place of segmentation we introduce uncertanty estimates for each lidar point where points which are on the surface of the target car should recieve a low values and those far away a high value.
 In papers such as [18] the LiDAR points are segemnted based on their proximity to an anchor but in this work the anchors are 3D boxes all oriented parallel to the Z axis of the camera, making them less useful to precisely predict the location in 3D as many points are lost in the case of a car with very different orientation, they require yaw supervision to overcome this issue which we do not.
 ```
 ### 2) again train FPN on the generated labels
 ```
-3) The validation set is used for comprability to existing weakly-supervised works [18,43].
+3) The validation set is used for comparability to existing weakly-supervised works [28,43].
 The mentioned papers are currently the only existing works on weakly-supervising 3D object detection on the KITTI dataset.
-We agree that the differing level of supervision makes comparison of this paper to existing methods difficult, we think however that it it noteworthy that our method requires the fewest supervision signals and achieves often vastly superior results to [18,43] who require knowledge of yaw in both cases and a wide variety of car models and synthesic scenery in [43]
+We agree that the differing level of supervision makes comparison of this paper to existing methods difficult, we think however that it it noteworthy that our method requires the fewest supervision signals and achieves often vastly superior results to [18,43] who require knowledge of yaw in both cases and a wide variety of car models and synthetic scenery in [43]
 4) In our work we track for up to 5 frames which gives us several thousand detected vehicles with an often wide baseline between frames as the car is typically moving at a moderate pace.
 As KITTI only has front facing cameras getting views of an object from wildly different viewpoints is unlikely as many move out of frame relatively quickly.
 (1,2,3) below
 ```